Consumer Reports CEO Advises How to Navigate Digital World

 “We are living in a surveillance economy.
 Many of our moves are tracked.
 So many of the values that shaped my life and shaped my ambitions in a country that respects one’s privacy are really threatened by some of the ways consumers are exposed in the digital and commercial marketplace,” she said.
 “Our democracy can only thrive if you have a marketplace that is safe and fair for everyone.”

 Tellado spoke before about 100 students, staff and faculty on Oct.
-29 at Stockton University’s Campus Center Theatre as part of the School of Business Dean’s Distinguished Guest Speaker event.
+29 at Stockton University’s Campus Center Theatre as part of the School of Business Dean’s Premier Guest Speaker event.
 It was the culmination of a day on campus where Tellado met with university leadership, including President Joe Bertolino, along with student representatives from Los Latinos Unidos, the Accounting & Finance Society, the Hospitality & Tourism Society and other students at a lunch event in the Multicultural Center.

 Prior to joining Consumer Reports 10 years ago, Tellado worked at the Ford Foundation, the Aspen Institute, the Partnership for Public Service and in the office of former New Jersey Sen. Bill Bradley.

 “We are so excited to have you here.
-I do a lot of research on consumer behavior, but what we do is usually behind closed doors,” said Naz Onel, associate professor of Business Studies, Marketing, who led the discussion with Tellado.
+I do a lot of research on consumer behavior, but what we do is usually behind closed doors,” said Naz Onel, associate professor of Business Administration, who led the discussion with Tellado.
 “You are connected to the real world, so we have a lot to hear and learn from you.”

 If your economic agency and power is undermined, then how can you fully participate in a political and social system and environment.
 Right now, the burden is on us.
 It shouldn’t have to be that way.
 Your privacy, your security shouldn’t be a setting.
-It should be a right.”Marta L. Tellado, Consumer Reports CEO and presdient
+It should be a right.”Marta L. Tellado, Consumer Reports CEO and president

 “We believe you should be able to go out into the market and what you find out there should be safe,” she said.
 “That’s how we’re different from other reviewers.
 We investigate.
 We advocate.
 We work with companies.
 We share the data with them and say your car would be more reliable if you do this because we survey millions of consumers every year about the cars they drive.